 When we determine to sell a particular REO asset through our Servicer, we have the capability in certain states to underwrite and offer mortgage financing to the purchaser.
-We rely on Gregory's in-depth knowledge of the properties when we facilitate financing in connection with a sale of a property through an unaffiliated lender.
-Unlike more traditional lenders, which base their underwriting primarily on the Fair Isaac Corporation (FICO [®]) credit risk score, Gregory focuses on the borrower's cash flow and residual income after satisfaction of monthly requirements, including the expenses for any dependents, employment stability and the ability to make a cash down payment.
-We may choose to purchase the loan.
+We rely on our Servicer's in-depth knowledge of the properties when we facilitate financing in connection with a sale of a property through an unaffiliated lender.
+Unlike more traditional lenders, which base their underwriting primarily on the Fair Isaac Corporation (FICO ®) credit risk score, our Servicer focuses on the borrower's cash flow and residual income after satisfaction of monthly requirements, including the expenses for any dependents, employment stability and the ability to make a cash down payment.
+As a result, when selling REO property, we may choose to purchase the loan.
 We believe that our ability to offer financing tailored to the particular borrower provides another tool to maximize our return by converting REO to long-term significant net yield generating assets.
-Gregory receives no additional compensation from us for originating REO sale financing or other loans that we acquire.
+Our Servicer receives no additional compensation from us for originating REO sale financing or other loans that we acquire.